- Stellar was co-founded in 2014 by Jed McCaleb and Joyce Kim

 What is Stellar?

 Stellar, founded in 2014, offers two benefits to its community.
 First, being its payment network, which is distributed and offers a quick and affordable way to transact across borders.
 Secondly, Stellar provides an option to host ICOs.

 What is Stellar? – The Network

 Stellar is an open-source, public blockchain network.
 It aims to offer the crypto community a faster and easier way to transfer money internationally.
 Stellar facilitates currencies of all types such as the Euro, the USD, Yen, or even Bitcoin.

 The Stellar team is creating a single network for all financial systems globally, enabling financial systems worldwide to send money quickly and cheaply.
 Lumen will power all the transactions that occur on the Stellar network.

 How Does Stellar Enable Low-Cost Transactions?

 The technology which powers the Stellar blockchain network’s low-cost transactions is known as the consensus method.
 The consensus method enables all Stellar network nodes to validate each transaction within seconds.

 On the Stellar blockchain, each node manages a mini-network.
 These nodes check all the transactions that pass through the Stellar network.
 Each mini-network, under the management of a node, is known as a quorum slice.
 All these mini-networks are above each other and hence, all transactions are still verified by multiple nodes.

-The current efficiency of the Stellar network wouldn’t have been possible if all the nodes were reaching the consensus after every transaction.
+The current efficiency of the Stellar network wouldn’t have been possible if all the nodes were reaching a consensus after every transaction.

 How Does the Stellar Network Work?

 An account is needed to start interacting with the Stellar network.
 This grants you a public key and a secret seed phrase.
 Both the public key and the secret key ensure that you are able to access your account safely and securely.